kreativwebdesign/lode/lode-three/README.md

 ## Usage

-Import the module and the lode-manifest and create the `lodeContext` by calling the `createContext` method.
+Import the module and the lode-manifest and create the `lodeContext` by calling the `createContext` method.

 ```
 import * as lodLoader from 'lode-three'